nickhrdy/osvirt_project/README.md

 * Slob Allocator
 * User-space allocator

-Please boot the images found [here](https://drive.google.com/drive/folders/1nmzeWui9nCd4qzYe4J_rRh2Uo_A4tLRK?usp=sharing) using virtual box.
+Please boot the images found in this repo using virtual box.
 Each image provides the output of a small evaluation test for one of the above allocators (excluding the naive allocator).

 # Build Instructions
 Images can be built with `make.sh`.
 This files assumes that `fwimage` and the include folder from class assignments are up one folder.